 Finally, people who still have their tonsils need to be aware of just how much tonsils can contribute to chronic halitosis.
 Because so many people today have had their tonsils removed, tonsil stones are often overlooked or misdiagnosed.

-Two of the products in the TheraBreath Tonsil Stone Kit are Aktiv Oxigen tablets and nasal-sinus drops.
+Two of the products in the TheraBreath Tonsil Stone Kits are the Aktiv Oxigen serum and nasal-sinus drops.
 These fight tonsil stones by oxygenating the throat, tonsil areas and nasal passages, creating an environment where anaerobic bacteria that produce noxious odors can’t survive.
-The rinse is reconstituted from the kit's tablets and plain water.
+The rinse is reconstituted from the kit's serum and plain water.
 The rinse is flavorless and can be swallowed, which allows it to penetrate more deeply into the throat area than a product that’s only designed for gargling.

 The best way of treating the bad breath associated with post nasal drip is to treat sources of excess mucous production and to eliminate the proliferation of anaerobic bacteria that thrive in that particular medium.